 Dry or greasy scales on the scalp

 The symptoms of seborrheic dermatitis may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+Always talk

 How is seborrheic dermatitis diagnosed?

-A complete medical history and physical examination helps the doctor in diagnosing seborrheic dermatitis.
+A complete medical history and physical exam helps the healthcare provider in diagnosing

 Treatment for seborrheic dermatitis

-Specific treatment for seborrheic dermatitis will be determined by your doctor based on:
+Specific treatment for seborrheic dermatitis will be discussed with you by your healthcare

 Your age, overall health, and medical history